NoorHajDawood/recipes/README.md

 #### Recipes

-Recipes is a project for 'Methods in software engineering' course. https://recipes-methods.herokuapp.com/
+Recipes is a project for 'Introduction to Methods in Software Engineering ' course. https://recipes-methods.herokuapp.com/